Decoding the Dice: A practical guide to Calculating Theoretical Probability

 Before diving into calculations, let's define some crucial terms:

 - Event: A specific outcome or set of outcomes you're interested in.
-For example, rolling a 6 on a die is an event.
+Take this: rolling a 6 on a die is an event.

 - Outcome: A single possible result of an experiment or trial.
 When rolling a die, the possible outcomes are 1, 2, 3, 4, 5, and 6.